Find Trade Colleges

 $19,907 Avg Student Debt

-With a ranking of #13, University of Denver did quite well on this year’s best schools for trade school students working on their bachelor’s degree.
-DU is a fairly large private not-for-profit school situated in Denver, Colorado.
-It awarded 1,587 bachelor’s degrees in 2021-2022.
+University of Denver did quite well in this year’s ranking of the best places for trade school students to get a bachelor’s degree.
+It came in at #13 on the list.
+Located in Denver, Colorado, the fairly large private not-for-profit school awarded 1,587 diplomas to qualifed bachelor’s degree students in 2021-2022.

 #14